VishalRamesh50/NUTabs/README.md

 ### Google Chrome

-Follow the steps to [add the extension normally](#google-chrome) but use the current working directory instead of the `.zip` file.
+1. Open Google Chrome and type `chrome://extensions/` in your address bar.
+2. Make sure Developer Mode is toggled on in the top right.
+3. Click on the Load unpacked button in the top left corner and select the current working directory.

+_If you see the warning/error:_ `Unrecognized manifest key: 'browser_specific_settings'` _you can safely ignore this.
+It will still work._